-Many of the pros and cons of resistance bands and free weights are self-evident, but it helps to take it all in to gain view of the big picture, and then make an educated purchase.
+It helps to take in the pros and cons of each to gain a view of the big picture, and then make an educated choice.

 “Ding, ding.”

-The Case For (And Against) Resistance Bands
+The Case for (And Against) Resistance Bands

 For: